When something feels right, we just “know” it.

 Rather than allowing ourselves to get swept up by endearing looks (or put off by breed prejudice) there are some concrete steps we can take to significantly up the odds that our animal companion will be with us forever:

 - Give our prospective pet and our family members adequate time to get acquainted.
-Some shelters and adoption agencies offer private rooms for this very purpose.
+Some shelters and adoption agencies offer private, interactive rooms for this very purpose.
+The Wallis Annenberg PetSpace in Playa Vista, California, is one such place.
 Staff at these facilities are very accommodating and want us to take the time we need because they understand what a life-changing decision this is - for all parties.
 Some may even suggest a particular animal companion based on our needs and criteria.

 - If we need more time, we could offer to foster the dog or cat.
 Fostering gives everyone - including other pets - the opportunity to know one another under real-life conditions.
 Whether the new pet is with us for two weeks or 20 years, we’ll be giving a high-risk animal a new lease on a happier life.